Jamie3213/blog/_posts/2025-08-01-stop-writing-scripts.md

 3. For the sake of portability and accesibility, all transformations should be written as SQL `SELECT` statements.

-4. Each transformation forms a unit which should have an associated test or set of tests when behaviour is complex.
+4. Each transformation should form a unit with an associated test or set of tests when behaviour is complex.
 Where multiple tests are needed, consider using a single parameterized test for clarity.

 5. In addition to integration tests for I/O interfaces and unit tests for individual units of transformation, we should also define E2E (end-to-end) integration tests that ensure the entire process runs smoothly and produces the expected outputs given defined inputs.

-### Code Structure
+## Structuring the code

 Using the `foo` domain example from above, each job within the domain should generally be constructed from two pieces: